KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 it sharpens its necessity.

 Each emanation carries the imprint of Theon’s clarity,
-and is sharpened in contrast by the obscurity of VOS.
+and is clarified by contrast with the obscurity of VOS.

 The integrity of the Deep Soul finds reflection
 in the disintegration of its inverse.